 - Inventories and updates: creating or updating an inventory file of existing equipment at the source site.

-- Definition of the target urbanization: relocating is an opportunity to rethink and optimize the urbanization of the IT room (e.g., power supply, cooling, cable length, etc.) to avoid hot points and optimize the use of cold.
+- Definition of the target design: relocating is an opportunity to rethink and optimize the design of the IT room (e.g., power supply, cooling, cable length, etc.) to avoid hot points and optimize the use of cold.

 - Definition of the target patch matrix: based on the inventory of existing physical connections between servers at the source site, design the patch matrix for the target site.